mceneaneyjames64/Automated-Desk-Project/desk_controler/README.md

 - **Accuracy**: ±3%
 - **How it works**: Sends laser pulse, measures time for reflection
 - **Use case**: Used as the feedback method for the monitor and keyboard height linear actuators
-- **Docs**: Documentation can be found on the Adafruit website [here](#https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout).

 ```mermaid
 graph LR